llimllib/gpt-bash-cli/README.md

     -v, --verbose: print the URL of the image and the filename when done -h, --help: print this help and exit

+STORAGE:

+    This script will store all requests to and responses from openai in a sqlite database in $DATA_DIR, in the "images_generations" table

 EXAMPLE USAGE:
     gpti a drone photo of fenway park on opening day